Ashkan-Yaldaie/thesis/documents/Thesis.md

 mux=ts,dst=clip_"+ str(fileName) +"}}' --run-time=10 vlc://quit")
 ```

 The script will basically add date and time including seconds to the name of the file, so every file is going to have a unique name.
-This Python script can then be executed whenever a motion is detected by modifying the "motion.py" script.
+This Python code can then be executed whenever a motion is detected by modifying the "motion.py" script.
 The final version of it can be found in Appendix 4.

 <a name="figure-15" />